kristen-m/cs124/design.md

 #### Design Tasks and Walkthrough

+The following diagrams represent the user's path and the design flow through each of the assigned tasks for this project.
+In these diagrams, "taps" are represented by ovals around the element that the tap action is being performed on, and the arrow graphics indicate a transition between states (e.g. between the start state and intermediate steps, between the intermediate steps and the final state, etc.)

 This is the flow for task 1: creating an item named "Buy new John Grisham book" in an empty list

 ![Task 1 Flow](Task_1_Flow.png)